intoxstudio/content-aware-sidebars/readme.txt

 * Front Page
 * bbPress User Profiles
 * BuddyPress Member Pages
-* Languages (qTranslate, Polylang, Transposh, WPML)
+* Languages (qTranslate X, Polylang, Transposh, WPML)
 * Pods Pages

 Mix conditions in any way you like, e.g. display a sidebar on posts in Category X by author Y.